veasey/bible-reader-app/NOTES.md

 ## ideas

-1. You can improve the search with dropdown list to select a chapter rather than phrases.
-After choosing the chapter then another dropdown or search bar to choose a specific verse.
 2. On the Menus, when you click on a chapter on the menu, you should display all verses of the selected chapter